The Admiral Duncan gay pub, Algerian Coffee Stores and Prowler sex shop on Old Compton Street in Soho

 The 20 best things to do in Soho

-Discover the best things to do, old-school pubs, world-beating restaurants and more in our insider guide to Soho under social distancing
+Discover the best things to do, old-school pubs, world-beating restaurants and more in our insider guide to Soho.

 Advertising

-Few areas of London are quite so steeped in history as Soho.
-There are cultural institutions on practically every corner of this bustling central London neighbourhood, from historic drinking dens frequented by famous artists and writers to iconic gay bars, hallowed music venues that have played host to countless jazz, blues and rock’n’roll icons to relics of the area’s seedy past as London’s primary red light district.
+Few areas of London are quite as atmospheric as Soho.
+The place is steeped in history.
+There are cultural institutions on practically every corner of this bustling central London neighbourhood, from historic drinking dens frequented by famous artists and writers to iconic gay bars, hallowed music venues that have played host to countless jazz, blues and rock’n’roll icons, to relics of the area’s seedy past as London’s primary red light district.
+As soon as you’re there, the place fizzes with the promise of adventurous evenings and wild nights.

 These days, Soho is equal parts edgy and sexy, polished and chic; a glorious mélange of cheap and cheerful gay bars, sleek restaurants, swanky designer boutiques, legendary old cafés and delis, tourists stopping by on the way to a West End show, office escapees necking post-work pints and gleeful teens gliding by on rickshaws blasting the latest chart hits.